ZENALC/ascii-art/README.md

 -c to copy to clipboard
 -p to print to terminal
 -i to invert the image
--lum or -luminosity to use the the luminosity algorithm
+-lum or -luminosity to use the luminosity algorithm
 -avg or -average to use the average algorithm
 -light or -lightness to use the lightness algorithm